 With the purchase of a motion picture camera in 1907, the family started making and appearing in their own films, some of which survive in the Corrick Collection.
 Street Scenes in Perth (1907), shot, edited and screened in one day, is one of a number of Corrick films designed to lure local audiences in whichever town the troupe was performing.
 Typically, the family would advertise their intention to shoot a moving picture at a given location, along with details of where the film would be shown that evening.

-Consummate self-promoters, the Corricks acted in, and publicised, the family firm in their films.
-In the chase comedy The Bashful Mr Brown (1907) – possibly the first narrative film made in Western Australia – the unfortunate Mr Brown, pursued by children, dashes past a billboard advertising a Corrick concert.
+Consummate self-promoters, the Corricks acted in, and publicised, the family firm in their films - as you can see in this excerpt from the short chase comedy The Bashful Mr Brown (1907), possibly the first narrative film made in Western Australia, the unfortunate Mr Brown, pursued by children, dashes past a billboard advertising a Corrick concert:

 Following Albert’s death in 1914, and the marriages of several Corrick children, the family ceased touring and settled in Tasmania.
 Their films and projection equipment were stored in Sarah Corrick’s garage and used by her grandchildren to practise cutting and splicing for their own backyard screenings.
 Leonard’s son John became the family archivist, eventually donating hundreds of reels of nitrate film to the NFSA and equipment and assorted memorabilia to the Queen Victoria Museum and Art Gallery, in Launceston.